-The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
-In the U.S. general pop the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, As with other AEDs, physiological changes during pregnancy may affect lamotrigine concentrations and/or therapeutic effect.
-There have Subjects with epilepsy taking been reports of decreased lamotrigine concentrations during pregnancy and restoration of pre-pregnancy concentrations after delivery.
+As with other AEDs, physiological changes during pregnancy may affect lamotrigine concentrations and/or therapeutic effect.
+There have been reports of decreased lamotrigine concentrations during pregnancy and restoration of pre-pregnancy concentrations after delivery.
 Dose adjustments may be necessary to maintain clinical response.

 Data Human Data: Data from several international pregnancy registries have not shown an increased risk for malformations overall.
-The Truman Data: Data from several international pregnancy registries have not shown an increased risk for maintrinations overall.
-The International Lamotrigine Pregnancy Registry reported major congenital mafformations in 2.2% (95% CI: 1.6%, 3.1%) of 1,558 infants exposed to lamotrigine monotherapy in the first trimester of pregnancy.
-The NAAED Pregnancy Registry reported major congenital mafformations among 2.0% of 1,562 infants exposed to lamotrigine monotherapy in the first trimester.
-EURAP, a large international pregnancy registry focused outside of North America, reported major birth defects in 2.9% (95% CI: 2.3%, 3.7%) of 2.514 exposures to lamotrigine monotherapy in the first trimester.
-The frequency of major congenital malformations was similar to estimates from the general counciliants.
+The International Lamotrigine Pregnancy Registry reported major congenital malformations in 2.2% (95% Cl.
+1.6%, 3.1%) of 1,558 infants exposed to lamotrigine monotherapy in the first trimester of pregnancy.
+The NAAED Pregnancy Registry reported major congenital malformations among 2.0% of 1,562 infants exposed to lamotrigine monotherapy in the first trimester.
+EURAP, a large international pregnancy registry focused outside of North America, reported major brith defects in 2.9% (95% Cl.
+2.3%, 3.7%) of 2,514 exposures to lamotrigine monotherapy in the first trimester.
+The frequency of major congenital malformations was similar to estimates from the general pregnancy, the risk of oral clefts was 3.2 per 1,000 (95% Cl: 1.4, 6.3), a 3-fold increased risk versus unexposed to lamotrigine early in pregnancy, the risk of oral clefts was 3.2 per 1,000 (95% Cl: 1.4, 6.3), a 3-fold increased risk versus unexposed healthy controls.
+This finding not been observed in other large international pregnancy registries.
+Furthermore, a case-control study based on 21 congenital anomaly registries covering over 10 million births in Europe reported an adjusted odds ratio for isolated oral clefts with lamotrigine exposure of 1.45 (95% Cl: 0.8, 2.63).

-pregnancy, the risk of oral clefts was 3.2 per 1,000 (95% cl: 1.4, 6.3), a 3-fold increased risk versus unexposed to lamotrigine early in pregnancy, the risk of oral clefts was 3.2 per 1,000 (95% cl: 1.4, 6.3), a 3-fold increased risk versus unexposed healthy controls.
-This finding has not been observed in other large international pregnancy registries.
-Furthermore, a case-control study based on 21 congenital anomaly registries covering over 10 million births in Europe reported an adjusted odds ratio for isolated oral clefts with lamotrigine exposure of 1.45 (95% cl: 0.8, 2.63).
-The NAAED Pregnancy Registry observed an increased risk of isolated oral clefts: among 2.200 infants exposed to lamotrigine early in Several meta-analyses have not reported an increased risk of major congenital malformations following lamotrigine exposure in pregnancy compared with healthy and disease-matched controls.
-No patterns of specific malformation types were observed.

-for gestational age, and neurodevelopmental delay.
+Several meta-analyses have not reported an increased risk of major congenital malformations following lamotrigine exposure in pregnancy compared with healthy and disease-matched controls.
+No patterns of specific malformation types were observed. for gestational age, and neurodevelopmental delay.
 Although there are no data suggesting an increased risk of these outcomes with lamotrigine monotherapy exposure, differences in outcome definition, ascertainment methods, and comparator groups limit the conclusions that can be drawn.